Castor Maritime Inc. (CTRM): History, Ownership, Mission, How It Works & Makes Money

 Castor Maritime Inc.'s Leadership

-- Petros Panagiotidis: Chairman, Chief Executive Officer, and Chief Financial Officer.
-He holds the primary leadership roles within the organization.
+• Petros Panagiotidis: Founder, Chairman, Chief Executive Officer (CEO), and Chief Financial Officer (CFO).
+He holds the primary decision-making authority for both strategy and finance.

 Castor Maritime Inc. (CTRM) Mission and Values